Assessment For Learning: The Key To Student Progress

 What is an example of assessment for learning?

 An example of assessment for learning is the use of mini whiteboards to quiz pupils on key concepts and ideas during a lesson.
-Teachers can use these to assess the understanding of their class, identify and address misconceptions and adjust their teaching to support learners.
+Teachers can use these to assess the understanding of their class, identify and address misconceptions and adjust their teaching to help learners.

 Is assessment for learning formative or summative?